arista-eosplus/pyeapi/README.md

 The following configuration options are available for defining node entries:

-* host - The IP address or FQDN of the remote device.
+* **host** - The IP address or FQDN of the remote device.
 If the host parameter is omitted then the connection name is used
-* username - The eAPI username to use for authentication (only required for http or https connections)
+* **username** - The eAPI username to use for authentication (only required for http or https connections)
-* password - The eAPI password to use for authentication (only required for http or https connections)
+* **password** - The eAPI password to use for authentication (only required for http or https connections)
-* enablepwd - The enable mode password if required by the destination node
+* **enablepwd** - The enable mode password if required by the destination node
-* transport - Configures the type of transport connection to use.
+* **transport** - Configures the type of transport connection to use.
 The default value is _http_.
 Valid values are:
     * socket
     * http_local
     * http
-    * https.
+    * https
-* port - Configures the port to use for the eAPI connection.
+    * **port** - Configures the port to use for the eAPI connection.
 A default port is used if this parameter is absent, based on the transport setting using the following values:
     * transport: http, default port: 80
     * transport: https, deafult port: 443
     * transport: https_local, default port: 8080